Log in

 The Betrothal

 First both sets of parents exchanged family credentials as tokens of intention.
 Then, after extensive bargaining, the two families would arrive at the amount of money and goods that would make up the gift to the girl’s family.
-After presenting engagement tokens, the go-between would ask the bride’s family to chose among several auspicious wedding dates suggested by the boy’s family and also set a date for presenting betrothal gifts.
+After presenting engagement tokens, the go-between would ask the bride’s family to choose among several auspicious wedding dates suggested by the boy’s family and also set a date for presenting betrothal gifts.

 The boy’s family presented betrothal gifts of money and significant items such as tea, Dragon (male) and Phoenix (female)bridal cakes, pairs of male and female poultry, sweetmeats and sugar, wine and tobacco, accompanied by an itemized statement of these gifts.
 Tea was such a primary part of these gifts in some areas that they were known collectively as cha-li, that is, “tea presents.”
 The girl’s family reciprocated with gifts of food and clothing.